 This link will take you to their accommodation reviews for places such as Dubai, Thailand, Cambodia and Malaysia.

 Melissa and Wade, a fulltime RV traveling couple, show you how they travel cheap without a retirement fund, a remote fulltime job, or a trust fund.
-Two middle-aged people who left the rat race for something different.
+Two middle-aged people who left the rat race for something totally different.

 Click this link to find out how to get free and cheap accommodation with points.